Coming Home This Christmas

 "Coming Home This Christmas" is a song by the American pop rock group Jonas Brothers featuring the American smooth jazz saxophonist Kenny G. It was released through Hollywood and Republic Records as a single from their soundtrack album, A Very Jonas Christmas Movie, on November 3, 2025.
+The three band members, Nick, Joe, and Kevin Jonas, wrote the song with Kenny G and producers David Stewart and Luke Batt.

 Background

 On September 8, 2025, the Jonas Brothers announced they would release a Christmas themed album, as part of the soundtrack for a then yet-to-be-announced movie.

 Release

 On November 3, 2025, "Coming Home This Christmas", featuring Kenny G, was released as a single, prior to the release of the soundtrack album, A Very Jonas Christmas Movie.

 Music video

 The Jonas Brothers released the official music video for the song on November 10, 2025.
 The video features the scene stripped from the movie and sees the brothers breaking into a song on a train station, with an appearance from Kenny G.